zubinjha/College_XC_Virtual_Meet/README.md

 ## Screenshots & Walkthrough

 Below are the main steps, with screenshots showing each part.
-(Names and team labels have been blurred for privacy.)

 ### 1. Main Screen